-What makes a cross-functional team successful?
-It may sound cliché, but the best multi-functional teams have the ability to put their differences aside and unite toward a common goal.
+What makes a cross-functional teams successful?
+It may sound cliché, but the best multi-functional teams have the ability to put their differences aside and unite toward a common purpose.

 This is easier said than done, particularly when a team consists of people from different departments, generations, or geographic regions.
-Research has found that more than half of all cross-functional teams fail to achieve their goals, in large part because team members from various departments are unable or unwilling to collaborate.
+Our own research has found that more than half of all cross-functional teams fail to achieve their goals, in large part because team members from various departments are unable or unwilling to collaborate.

 In the past year, we’ve heard far too many stories of the disastrous consequences that result from toxic teams.
 Instead of looking at where these companies went wrong, we wanted to highlight a few companies that seem to be getting it right.

 The success of these three teams is no accident.
-OnPoint Consulting has worked with some of the world’s top cross-functional organizations, including GE, Bayer Healthcare, ASML, Merck, and many others where employees are dispersed across divisions and geographic areas.
+OnPoint Consulting has worked with some of the world’s top matrix organizations, including Gap, Bayer Healthcare, Southco, Goldman Sachs and many others where employees are dispersed across divisions and geographic areas.
 In our own experience and research, we’ve identified several factors that distinguish successful cross-functional teams, including:

 OnPoint offers a number of programs to help teams work better across organizational boundaries.
-These programs are available in person, online, or in a self-guided e-learning format to make them more accessible, cost-effective, and scalable.
+These programs are available in person, online or in a self-guided e-learning format to make them more accessible, cost-effective and scalable.
 We can also create customized training solutions to help your team achieve its goals.
 To learn more about our programs for cross-functional teams, download our program guide.